History of the hippie movement: Festivals

 In Australia, the hippie movement began to emerge in the mid to late 60's with the subculture being showcased at the Pilgrimage for Pop Festival held in Ourimbah, New South Wales on 24 and 25 Jan 1970.| The scene continued to evolve through the Aquarius Festival held in 1971 in Canberra and again in Nimbin two years later.
-Many festival goers stayed in Nimbin, transforming the town and local area.
+A number of festival goers stayed in Nimbin, transforming the town and local area.
 It also resulted in the formation of one of Australia's largest and most successful communes.

 Between 1976 and 1981, hippie music festivals were held on large farms around Waihi and Waikino in New Zealand- Aotearoa.
 Named Nambassa, the festivals focused on peace, love, and a balanced lifestyle, featuring workshops and displays advocating alternative lifestyles, clean and sustainable energy, and unadulterated foods.
 Nambassa is also the tribal name of a trust that has championed sustainable ideas and demonstrated practical counterculture and alternative lifestyle methods since the early 1970s.

 Many of the bands performing at hippie festivals, and their derivatives, are called jam bands, since they play songs that contain long instrumentals similar to the original hippie bands of the 1960s.
 Psychedelic trance or "psytrance", a type of techno music influenced by 1960s psychedelic rock and hippie culture is also popular among neo-hippies worldwide.
 Psytrance hippies usually attend separate festivals where only electronic music is played.